 Indoor clothing: Bring an extra layer or two of clothing so if it’s warmer or colder than you think, you’re prepared—this is key!
 Thin sweaters and shirts that whisk away any moisture are the best and they pack well, too.

 Outdoor clothing: A warm jacket or parka is a must.
 Ideally, it would be a fabric that blocks the wind and repels moisture.
 Borrow one from a friend if you don’t have something appropriate.
 Don’t think that what keeps you warm when it’s above zero will do the job when the mercury drops!
 Remember to layer in order to stay warm, throw on a pair of leggings or long johns under your clothing for extra coziness.

-Skates and sleighs: If you don’t bring your own pair of ice skates, you can rent some from Capital Skates at either the downtown end of the Canal near the National Arts Centre or half-way along the Canal near Fifth Avenue.
-Capital Skates also rents sleighs, which are perfect means of transportation for children or non-skaters, and which need to be pushed by skaters.
-For rates and details, visit www.capitalskates.ca Rentals are also available at the Dows Lake Pavilion at the other end of the Canal, as well as at the Sens rink of Dreams at City Hall during select times Friday through Sunday.
+Skates and sleighs: If you don’t bring your own pair of ice skates, you can rent some from Capital Skates at either the downtown end of the Rideau Canal near the National Arts Centre or half-way along the Canal near Fifth Avenue.
+You can also rents sleighs, which are perfect means of transportation for children or non-skaters, and which need to be pushed by skaters.
+For hours of operation, rates and details, visit the Capital Skates website.
+The Dows Lake Pavilion at the other end of the Rideau Canal also rents equipment.
+And you can also rent skates at the Sens Rink of Dreams at City Hall (consult rental hours and skating hours as they differ.)